Not all hybrid clouds are created equal

 - ITIL (the most widely accepted approach to IT service management in the world)

 - PCI (a global financial industry standard for individually identifiable financial data)

 - ISM (government standards produced by the Australian Cyber Security Centre (ACSC) within the Australian Signals Directorate (ASD) to help protect information and systems)

 - CCSL (which uses the Information Security Registered Assessors Program (IRAP) to list cloud vendors meeting unclassified and PROTECTED certifications)

 We can make these certifications available on request and suggest they should represent the absolute minimum standard for any potential hybrid cloud partner.

 Macquarie Cloud Services

 We’re different.
-For over 18 years, we’ve leveraged our own Australian Data Centres, NV1 certified engineers over here, not over there, and our own own Telco and security capabilities to deliver hybrid cloud solutions designed for you, not for us.
-It’s why we’re supporting over 42% of all federal government agencies, and leading organisation from the University of Technology Sydney to Westpac.
+For over 18 years, we’ve leveraged our own Australian Data Centres, NV1 certified engineers over here, not over there, and our own Telco and security capabilities to deliver hybrid cloud solutions designed for you, not for us.
+It’s why we’re supporting over 42% of all federal government agencies, and leading organisations from the University of Technology Sydney to Westpac.
 Your security is too important to be left to API’s, portals and tickets.
-Talk to our cloud security architects about what these certifications can mean for you, and how they can be integrated in your total defence-in-depth model.
+Talk to our cloud security architects about what these certifications can mean for you, and how they can be integrated into your total defence-in-depth model.
 Because it’s about technology.
 And people.

 Dell EMC Forum keynote; Rightscale 2018 State of the Cloud report, August 2018